Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Krylov complexity from bulk-to-bulk propagators

 \subsection{Lanczos coefficients and Krylov complexity for general $\epsilon$}

 For an autocorrelation function of the form

-The corresponding Lanczos functions obtained via the recursion method (see Appendix~\ref{app:app1} for details) or the Toda hierarchy technique\footnote{See Appendix A of \cite{Kundu:2023hbk} for a concise review of the Toda hierarchy technique.} are given by
+The corresponding Lanczos functions obtained via the recursion method (see Appendix~\ref{app:app1} for details) or the Toda hierarchy technique\footnote{See Appendix A of \cite{Kundu:2023hbk} for a concise review of the Toda hierarchy technique.} are given by\footnote{{{Given that the correlation function \eqref{eq:toda epsilon auto} is not an even function in time, it follows that $a_n\neq0$ in the Lanczos algorithm reviewed in App. \ref{app:app1}.}}}

 and the Krylov complexity is given by~\cite{Kundu:2023hbk, Caputa:2023vyr}\footnote{Note that the cutoff $\epsilon$ introduced here differs from the one in \cite{Caputa:2023vyr} by a minus sign and a factor of two, namely, $\epsilon_\text{here}=-2 \epsilon_\text{there}$.}